German Studies

 Prerequisites First- and second-year German or equivalent

-Number of courses 10 (incl senior req)
+Number of courses 10 courses (incl senior req)

 Substitution permitted With DUS approval, some substitutions and exceptions may be possible